Home

 FreeColour or FreeColor?

 Both!
 As colour liberation is important worldwide, the international spelling „colour“ will mostly be used in our publications.
 Caused by availability and with respect to our European domicile we chose „freecolour.org“ as domain name.
-Some authors do prefer the American spelling „color“ though.
+Some authors do prefer the American spelling „colour“ though.

 [:]